lsefiane/design-patterns-sample/java-design-patterns-creational-sample/README.md

 - Restricts the instantiation of a class to one "single" instance.

 ## Prototype Pattern
+- Enables you to create new instances by copying existing instances to avoid the overhead involved in creating objects that can consume more resources.

 ## Factory Method Pattern
+- Uses factory methods to deal with the problem of creating objects without having to specify the exact class of the object that will be created.

 ## Abstract Factory Pattern